-The internal oscillator block has two independent oscillators that provides the internal system clock source.
+The internal oscillator block has two independent oscillators clock sources.

-- The HFINTOSC (High-Frequency Internal Oscillator) is factory calibrated and operates at 16 MHz. - The LFINTOSC (Low-Frequency Internal Oscillator) operates at 31 kHz.
+- The HFINTOSC (High-Frequency Internal Oscillator) is factory calibrated and operates at 16 MHz. - The LFINTOSC (Low-Frequency Internal Oscillator) is uncalibrated and operates at 31 kHz.

 5.2.2.1 HFINTOSC